 READ MORE | 15 dang smart things Dutch people do

 You learn that in the Netherlands, electric cars are preferable to petrol guzzlers (in South Africa, electricity is precarious, so petrol cars are king) and that the sensible season to switch on your (17 degrees) house heating is October!

 How do you know if you’re obsessed?

-▢ you prioritize your Facebook newsfeed to show “South Africans in the Netherlands” first https://www.facebook.com/groups/South.Africans.in.the.Netherlands/,
+- You prioritise your Facebook newsfeed to show “(your nationality) in the Netherlands”

-▢ you continuously tweak your already-perfect resignation letter, in nervous anticipation of presenting it to your boss,
+- You continuously tweak your already-perfect resignation letter, in nervous anticipation of showing it to your employer

-▢ you complete online questionnaires like ‘How Dutch are you?’ until you unequivocally know that the Dutch say proost, the most common Dutch surname is De Vries, and that the king’s wife is Argentinean by birth,
+- You know random Dutch facts like how the most common Dutch surname is De Vries, and that the king’s wife is from Argentina.

-So, with a bit of OCD, I’m keeping myself up to date and motivated as my Dutch arrival time draws closer.
-I am discovering some amazing truths about the Netherlands that even its citizens may have forgotten.
+So, with a bit of OCD, I’m keeping myself up-to-date and motivated as my Dutch arrival time draws closer.
+I’m discovering some amazing truths about the Netherlands that even its citizens may have forgotten. 😋

 Pros versus cons…it’s still a winner!